 After a couple of turns of both the German and the Soviet slowly moving, I decide to test my luck again, calling for reinforcements.

 I draw Paulus that goes immediately in play under my command.
 His ability will let me draw more cards during future turns.
 Any time I will have to draw one card, I will draw an additional card.
 That will let me find the He111 to seize the city.

 After rolling the dice and assigning them accordingly.

 I get 4 Blue Units at my command.

 Bad news is, the Blue Hex has already two Units in it and that will let me add only two of my new Blue Units (my choice) to the stack, sending back to the reinforcement track the other two.
 Was a mistake not to consider that before.

-The fight for the North, can now begin.
+The fight for the Volga, can now begin.

 Great stuff!
 Next it's time for the 4th Panzer to strike East.
 Too bad it's not a fully mechanized stack.